skip to content

 Aims

-5. to provide an introduction to scientific computation, using Python; and
+5. provide an introduction to scientific computation, using Python;

-6. to provide a rigorous basis for experimental and theoretical physics at Part II level.
+6. provide a rigorous basis for experimental and theoretical physics at Part II level.

 Learning outcomes